Introduction to Web Components

 Conclusion

-Web components offers an efficient way to create modular, reusable, encapsulated elements on the web.
+Web Components offers an efficient way to create modular, reusable, encapsulated elements on the web.
 By combining Custom Elements, Shadow DOM, and HTML Templates, you can build complex user interfaces that are easy to maintain and reuse across different projects

 In this article, we’ve covered the basics of Web Components and how to create custom elements using these APIs.
 We’ve also demonstrated how to create a simple user card component that encapsulates its structure and styles using Shadow DOM and HTML Templates.